zmr33/Rombo-22-year-follow-up-scripts/README.md

 Run scripts in numerical order.
+Note, scripts 01 and 02 probably should each be split into two separate scripts for each survey.

 File 04_rombo_figure_2.R contains scripts to plot the age-seroprevalence curves for ages 1-5 and 1-9 for both survey groups, which is Figure 2a-d in the manuscript.